slotThe/slotThe.github.io/posts/phd-workflow/2022-05-01-my-phd-workflow.md

 manuscripts!

-As basically my entire digital life happens in either [Emacs] or [XMonad], my setup is very heavily skewed in that direction; I will make use of these tools almost every step of the way.
+As basically my entire digital life happens in either [Emacs] or [XMonad], my setup is heavily skewed in that direction; I will make use of these tools almost every step of the way.
 <!--more-->
 As such, there is a lot of tangential almost relevant bits that I could cover here.
 However, since these aren't directly related to my